TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/3-Command-controllers.rst

     -------------------------------------------------------------------------------
       simple:simple

-To execute your command, call `typo3/cli_dispatch.phpsh extbase simple:simple`.
+To execute your command call `typo3/cli_dispatch.phpsh extbase simple:simple`.

 .. note::

-    Commands are run within TYPO3 Backend mode.
-So there is no Frontend and therefore no page from where TypoScript can be fetched.
+    Commands are running in TYPO3 Backend context.
+    Therefore you cannot directly access TypoScript of frontend pages for example.

 ..
 Todo: